shaerul/ELK-Stack-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the Jump-Box-DVWA and ELK Stack Machines can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-- _TODO: Add whitelisted IP addresses_
+**27.147.187.239** Public IP address prvided my Internet Service Provider.

 Machines within the network can only be accessed by _____.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_